gurditsingh/hydeout/_posts/test.md

  - The functions you pass into filter must match the type signature (takes an Int returns a Boolean).

 ## Defining HOF
 To define a function that takes another function as an input parameter, all you have to do is define the signature of the function you want to accept.
+The greet function takes input parameter callback have no input parameters and must return nothing.

 ```scala
 def greet(callback: () => Unit) {
 callback()